 Opportunity: Rising Demand for Complex and Heat-Resistant Components Creates an Opportunity in Aerospace and Healthcare

 - The 3D printing ceramics market is witnessing a rapid upturn based on increased demand across high-performance markets for lightweight, heat-resistant and biocompatible components.
 The demand is driven by multiple industries, particularly aerospace and health care.
-The aerospace market is currently using ceramic materials like alumina and zirconia to produce complex engine parts, nozzles, thermal shields and other parts that must withstand extreme temperature and mechanical load.
+The aerospace industry is currently utilizing ceramic materials such as alumina and zirconia for the production of complex engine components, nozzles, thermal shields, and other elements that need to endure extreme temperatures and mechanical stresses.
+High-temperature composite materials are also employed in these applications.

 - Moreover, traditional manufacturing techniques provide an unfortunate limitation on the ability to produce more complex designs in a cost-effective way.
 However, 3D printing ceramics provides the opportunity to use more complex designs in combinations with ceramics to build additive manufacturing.
 Similarly, the health care industry is advancing the added value of ceramic 3D printing.
 The ability to produce precise dental crowns and orthopedic implants, to manufacture strong tissue compatible bone scaffolds.